Flywheel, Shyster, and Flywheel: Ratings

 Flywheel, Shyster, and Flywheel was not enough of a success for Standard Oil to continue beyond one season.
 The CAB Rating for the show was 22.1% and placed 12th among the highest rated evening programs of the 1932–33 season.
 The CAB Rating was not disappointing – popular established shows such as The Shadow and The Adventures of Sherlock Holmes did not perform as well – but it was less than half of Texaco's Fire Chief, which got a 44.8% CAB Rating and was the third highest-rated program of the season.
 One reason for the lower ratings may be because of the time slot the show aired.
 In September 1932, only 40% of radio owners were listening to the radio at 7:00 p.m., whereas 60% listened at 9:00 p.m.
 The 1932–1933 season's top-rated shows, The Chase and Sanborn Hour, Jack Pearl's Baron Münchhausen, and Fire Chief all aired after 9:00 p.m.
 Standard Oil decided it could not compete with Texaco in the ratings and Five-Star Theater was not renewed for a second season.

 In his 1959 autobiography, Groucho and Me, Groucho comments, "We thought we were doing pretty well as comic lawyers, but one day a few Middle East countries decided they wanted a bigger cut of the oil profits, or else.
 When this news broke, the price of gasoline nervously dropped two cents a gallon, and Chico and I, along with the other shows, were dropped from the network."
 In his 1976 book, The Secret Word Is Groucho, he writes, "Company sales, as a result of our show, had risen precipitously.
 Profits doubled in that brief time, and Esso felt guilty taking the money.
 So Esso dropped us after twenty-six weeks.
 Those were the days of guilt-edged securities, which don't exist today."

 Critical

 Although the successful Marx films Monkey Business and Horse Feathers contained plots involving adultery, Variety did not appreciate them in the radio show:

-Despite the content, Groucho's 13-year-old son Arthur found the show "extremely funny", albeit conceding that he may have been "a very easy audience".
+Groucho's 13-year-old son Arthur found the show "extremely funny", albeit conceding that he may have been "a very easy audience".